Jowkjr/Generator-Passwords/README.md

 # Passwords-Generator

-## Simple password generator, you can choice any number,uppercase and lowercase letters,signs for password.
+## Simple password generator, you can choice any numbers,uppercase and lowercase letters,signs for password.